Working Papers

 Winner of APPAM PhD Dissertation Award, Runner-up of NTA Outstanding Doctoral Dissertation Award

-This version: March 2024
+This version: May 2024

 Intergenerational Mobility with Steven N. Durlauf